How to Install Fail2Ban on CentOS Stream 10 (2026 Guide)

 sudo systemctl restart fail2ban

-Verify SSH jail status:
+Verify the SSH jail is active:

 sudo fail2ban-client status sshd

-To list all active jails:
+List all active jails:

 sudo fail2ban-client status

-To view banned IPs for SSH:
+View banned IPs for SSH specifically:

 sudo fail2ban-client status sshd

-Step 8: Manually Unban an IP Address (Optional)
+Step 8: Manually Unban an IP Address

 sudo fail2ban-client set sshd unbanip 192.168.1.100

-Step 9: Firewall Integration (firewalld)
+Step 9: Verify Firewalld Integration

 sudo firewall-cmd --list-all